 Albums: Live Phish Downloads 6-20-1995

 It turned out that the song didn’t yet have a title.
-Since it was a Voters For Choice benefit, the band decided to let the audience choose their favorite from four possible titles.
-Following a very enthusiastic reaction from the crowd, Trey listed the potential titles.
-The first choice, “The Plane,” spawned a rather non-plussed reaction; some folks even booed, albeit in jest.
-A similar reaction came from the voters at the announcement of the second title, “The First Single.”
-When the third choice, “Israel,” received a modest crowd response, Fishman commented, “Ah, c’mon.
-You can call anything 'Israel' and it works, right?”
-The fourth choice was “Spock’s Brain.”
-The crowd went wild.
-“Well I guess we know the title to that song!”
-Fishman assessed.
+Since it was a Voters for Choice benefit, the band decided to let the audience choose their favorite from four possible titles.
+Trey listed the potential titles: “The Plane,” “The First Single,” “Israel” and “Spock’s Brain.”
+The crowd went wild for the last option.
+Fishman assessed: “well, I guess we know the title to that song!”

-It turned out to be the most appropriate title as the song was inspired by an episode of Star Trek of the same name.
-Originally broadcast on September 20, 1968, the “Spock’s Brain” episode is famed as one of the worst Trek episodes of all time (that’s including Deep Space Nine and Voyager!)
+Originally broadcast on September 20, 1968, the Star Trek episode “Spock’s Brain” is famed as one of the worst Trek episodes of all time – that’s including Deep Space Nine and Voyager!
 The episode concerns a race of Amazonian women who decide that they don’t want to think for themselves.
 In order to accomplish this, they steal Spock’s brain, leaving the inimitable Vulcan a mindless zombie.
 Eventually, of course, the brain is retrieved and Dr. McCoy replaces it in Spock’s skull.

 Star Trek, “Spock’s Brain” (condensed)

-"Spock's Brain" made one post-hiatus appearance at the incredibly strong and diverse 7/30/03 Camden gig that also featured a 30-minute first set "Scents and Subtle Sounds," the one-time Dylan cover "You Ain't Goin' Nowhere" and an epic four-song second set ("Twist," "Bug," "You Enjoy Myself," and "Walls of the Cave").
-You'll want to pick this one up.
+"Spock's Brain’s" final appearance on the Phish stage to date was at the incredibly strong and diverse 7/30/03 Camden gig that also featured a 30-minute first set "Scents and Subtle Sounds," the one-time Dylan cover "You Ain't Goin' Nowhere" and an epic four-song second set ("Twist," "Bug," "You Enjoy Myself," and "Walls of the Cave").

-"Spock's Brain" has yet to grace the Phish stage in their 3.0 incarnation, but one suspects that it may be hovering in a jar just off-stage for easy retrieval someday.
+"Spock's Brain" has yet to grace the Phish stage since their 2009 return, but Mike Gordon introduced it into his “other” band’s repertoire on 3/1/14 at New York’s Webster Hall.
+One suspects that with the song fresh on the brain of at least one band member that it may be hovering in a jar just off-stage for easy retrieval by Phish someday soon.

 You must be logged in to leave a comment!